awSweeney/Screeps/README.md

 ## Screeps AI

 WIP AI for the game screeps.
-End goal to make it autonomous as possible.

 ## Flag Usage